-Within this field there are, I believe, three crucial, but difficult, inter-linked questions.
+Within the field of clinical linguistics there are four crucial, but difficult, inter-linked questions.

-First: how do children learn to talk?
-It’s obvious that somehow most children do this in about ten years without any special guidance, training or instruction.
-But how?
+- How is it that children both learn to talk and yet often have problems with this?
+Most children learn to talk in about ten years without any special guidance, training or instruction, and converge on a single grammar despite infinite variations in what they hear said.
+But difficulties with this are the commonest sort of developmental disorder.
 The more we know about this the better we can help those children for whom learning to talk is not so easy.

-Second: Why should it be that different sorts of speech and language problem commonly go together – by what are known as ‘co-morbidities’.
+- Why should it be that different sorts of speech and language problem commonly go together – by what are known as ‘co-morbidities’?

-Third, why is it that children’s speech errors pattern in the way they clearly do?
+- Why is it that children’s speech errors pattern in the way they clearly do?
 Order in disorder is a strange anomaly.
-There shouldn’t be any sort of pattern at all.
+There shouldn’t be any order at all.

 On the one hand, it is obvious that no two children are the same, not even supposedly identical twins.
-On the other, there has to be a commonality in the learning of speech and language.
+On the other, there has to be a commonality in the acquisition of speech and language.
 Despite the huge range of childhood experiences, people brought up in a given language community have a common understanding of the community language.
-Without this common understanding, there would be a monstrous unfairness in the idea of law.
+Without this common understanding, there would be a monstrous unfairness in the idea of law and the principle that ignorance of the law is no defence.
 Business contracts would be meaningless.
 And there would be no wit or plays on words or verbal comedy.
-But this common understanding would be impossible without a commonality in the learning process

 This common understanding is reached without children ever being given what is known as ‘privileged information’ about how things work in their target language.
 Of course, children wouldn’t understand if anyone ever tried to explain any of the critical points.
 But no two children hear the same things.
 In the case of any given language, what children happen to hear said, and what they are taught (if they are taught at all) vary widely and randomly.
-Children make all sorts of mistakes in learning to talk.
-But not quite all sorts.
+Children make many sorts of mistakes in learning to talk.
+But not quite all sorts of mistakes.

-Or take questions like “Who ate what?” or “What did who say when?”
-Such questions are very rare in everyday conversation.
-But only one of the question words is said at the beginning of the sentence.
-When children do ask such questions (even though they only do so very seldom), they never make mistakes like ‘Who what ate?” or “What who ate?” with the question words together before any other words.
+Or take what are sometimes known as ‘double’ or ‘multiple’ Wh questions like “Who ate what?” or “What did who say when?”
+Such questions are rare in everyday conversation.
+But in most languages, including English, only one of the question words is said at the beginning of the sentence.
+When children learning English do ask such questions (even though they only do so very seldom), they do not make mistakes like ‘Who what ate?” or “What who ate?” with the question words together before any other words.
 Why don’t children ever make this sort of mistake?

-Something quite contradictory happens in expressions of surprise, as in “He said what?” or “She went where?” which are not really questions, where a question word like what or where is used in the position where it is understood.
-But children don’t seem to confuse these expressions of surprise with proper questions where the question word is pronounced at at the beginning.
+Something quite contradictory happens in expressions of surprise, as in “He said what?” or “She went where?”
+In English, these are not really questions.
+A question word like what or where is used in the position where it is understood.
+But such expressions are not generally requests for information.
+Children don’t seem to confuse these expressions of surprise with proper questions where the question word is pronounced at the beginning.